 - Heliodori, ut dicitur, In Paulum Alexandrinum commentarium, ed. Æ. Boer, Teubner, Leipzig, 1962.

-The second was by Robert Schmidt in 1993, as the very first Greek translation produced by Project Hindsight:
+The first published translation was by Robert Schmidt in 1993, as the very first Greek translation produced by Project Hindsight:

 - Paulus Alexandrinus, Introductory Matters, trans.
 Robert Schmidt, ed.
 Robert Hand, The Golden Hind Press, Berkeley Springs, WV, 1993 (2nd ed. rev. 1993; 3rd ed. rev. 1995).

-The third translation of Paulus was published by Dorian Greenbaum in 2001 through ARHAT publications, along with a translation of the scholia and commentary by Olympiodorus:
+The second translation of Paulus was published by Dorian Greenbaum in 2001 through ARHAT publications, along with a translation of the scholia and commentary by Olympiodorus:

 - Late Classical Astrology: Paulus Alexandrinus and Olympiodorus, with the Scholia from Later Commentators, trans.
 Dorian Gieseler Greenbaum, ed.
 Robert Hand, ARHAT, Reston, VA, 2001.